 Open the left nostril and exhale through the left side.

-This is one cycle.
+This completes one cycle.

-Continue for up to 5 minutes.
+Continue the practice for up to 5 minutes.